Global

 Time and again this week, during Burish’s 11th visit to China in the past 15 years, supporters and friends offered not only their gratitude for the significant progress that has been made, but also their future support and optimism.

-Burish, who at the direction of Notre Dame President Rev. John I. Jenkins, C.S.C., has served as the University’s ambassador in Asia, credits the progress to the hard work of many people in Notre Dame International, the Keough School of Global Affairs and many others.
+Burish, who at the direction of Notre Dame President Rev. John I. Jenkins, C.S.C., has served as the University’s ambassador in Asia, credits the progress to the hard work of many people in Notre Dame Global, the Keough School of Global Affairs and many others.

 Green Meridian Star Ferry boat